AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 6).md

 ### 4.5 ChromaDB troubleshooting

-GitHub Codespace currently throws an error when importing the `chromadb` package.
+GitHub Codespace currently throws the error below when importing the `chromadb` package.
 The system uses an unsupported version of `sqlite3`.

 ```
 >>> import chromadb